 A mutual fund's net assets under management (AUM)—not to be confused with Net Asset Value (NAV)—represents the total of all investor dollars invested in all share classes of the fund.
 Conversely, ETFs are no-load, index-based funds that trade like stocks and have only one share class.

 This core difference is the basis for which the largest ETFs are often the best funds to buy within their respective categories.

-How to Buy the Best ETFs: AUM, Volume and Expenses
+How to Buy the Best ETFs: AUM, Volume, and Expenses

-When there are fewer traders (lower volume) there is potential for greater swings in price (or what is called the "spread").
-This is because, like closed-end mutual funds, ETFs can trade at a premium or discount and the higher the assets and trading volume the tighter the spread.
+When there are fewer traders (implying lower volume), there is potential for more significant swings in price (or what is called the "spread").
+Like closed-end mutual funds, ETFs can trade at a premium or discount.
+The higher the assets and trading volume, the tighter the spread.

 10 Best ETFs by Assets Under Management (AUM)